wtraylor/HadCM3B_60ka_for_LPJ-GUESS/README.md

 	- Downwelling radiation: Set unit to `W m-2` and standard name to `surface_downwelling_shortwave_flux`.
 Though there’s no unit given in the original NetCDF file, we assume that it is in W/m².
 	- Rainy days: Set standard name to `number_of_days_with_lwe_thickness_of_precipitation_amount_above_threshold`.
 The unit is irrelevant.
 	- Precipitation: Set standard name to `precipitation_amount` and unit to `kg m-2`, which is equivalent to the original unit `mm/day`.
+- Adjust the time:
+	- In the original, there is no time unit.
+Each datum is one month.
+	- NetCDF commands and LPJ-GUESS struggle with large negative year numbers.
+	- For now we define that each file individually starts counting the time from year "1".
+	- For that we define the time unit first as "months since 1-1-15" and then convert the time values to "days since 1-1-15" because LPJ-GUESS cannot handle the "months since" format.
 - Crop to region.

 Usage